 In the early ’60s, Louise was an up-and-coming young actress who won a Golden Globe for God’s Little Acre.
 At the time, she made quite a name for herself in Italian cinema.
 And then came the break that would change her life.

-The actress most recently appeared alongside Stephen Baldwin in the film Tapestry.
-Additionally, at 77 years old, Tina Louise is the last surviving member of Gilligan’s Island.
+The actress, now 89, most recently appeared alongside Stephen Baldwin in the film Tapestry.
+Additionally, Tina Louise is the last surviving cast member of Gilligan’s Island.

 No list of ’60s bombshells would be complete without the beautiful, ethereal Sharon Tate.
 Tate got her start in Hollywood acting in horror movies such as Eye of the Devil.
 However, it was her role as a drug addict in 1967’s Valley of the Dolls that truly made her a star.

 By the end of the decade, Tate married acclaimed director Roman Polanski and was one of Hollywood’s up-and-coming young stars.
 Of course, Tate’s career is unfortunately overshadowed by her horrific, tragic death.
 In August of 1969, a nine-month pregnant Tate, along with three close friends, was brutally stabbed to death by members of the Manson cult family.
 The murders shocked the nation and have been portrayed many times in pop culture.
 Most recently, in Tarantino’s Once Upon a Time in Hollywood, although Tate has a much happier fate in the movie.